texttechnologylab/Unified-Dynamic-Annotation-Visualizer/README.md

-# Dynamic visualization of annotations
+# Unified Dynamic Annotation Visualizer

 Results of NLP methods should be able to be visualized.
 Implement dynamic visualizations for given annotations.